 The notes will be unsecured, unless we are required to secure them pursuant to the limitations on liens covenant described in the accompanying prospectus under "Description of Debt Securities-Certain Covenants-Limitations on Liens."
 The notes will also be the unsubordinated obligations of the Issuer and will rank equally with all other existing and future unsubordinated indebtedness of the Issuer.
-Each guarantee of the notes will be an unsecured and unsubordinated obligation of the Guarantor and will rank equally with all other existing and future unsubordinated indebtedness of the Issuer.
+Each guarantee of the notes will be an unsecured and unsubordinated obligation of the Guarantor and will rank equally with all other existing and future unsecured and unsubordinated indebtedness of the Guarantor.
 The notes and each guarantee will effectively rank junior to any future indebtedness of the Issuer and the Guarantor that is both secured and unsubordinated to the extent of the assets securing such indebtedness, and the notes will effectively rank junior to all indebtedness and other liabilities of the Issuer's subsidiaries that are not Subsidiary Guarantors.

-On an as adjusted basis after giving effect to this offering, the concurrent subordinated notes offering and the application of the net proceeds therefrom, at September 30, 2017, the Issuer had approximately \$billion principal amount of consolidated indebtedness, including \$billion in senior notes and \$billion of junior subordinated notes, outstanding under the Base Indenture and a similar indenture, and the Parent Guarantor had no indebtedness (excluding guarantees totaling \$billion), in each case excluding intercompany loans.
+On an as adjusted basis after giving effect to (i) the redemption in August 2018 of all of the \$521.1 million outstanding principal amount of Enterprise's Junior Subordinated Notes A using proceeds from the issuance of short-term notes under our commercial paper program and (ii) this senior notes offering and the application of the net proceeds therefrom, at June 30, 2018, the Issuer had approximately \$\\$\$ billion principal amount of consolidated indebtedness, including \$\\$\$ billion in senior notes and \$2.67 billion of junior subordinated notes outstanding under the Base Indenture and a similar indenture, and the Parent Guarantor had no indebtedness (excluding guarantees totaling \$\\$\$ billion), in each case excluding intercompany loans.
 Please read "Capitalization."